 Education provides opportunities for individuals and families that could break the cycle of poverty.
 At a global level, completing post-secondary education can mean the difference between hunger and food security for a family, but for many people facing poverty and hunger, education simply is not a feasible option.

 Persons returning home from jail or prison face discrimination in applying for housing or a job, voting, and readjusting to society, all of which can contribute to poverty—it’s hard to find work and a place to live and to put food on the table if you have a criminal conviction.
 Visit our page on Restorative Justice to learn more about criminal justice reform.

 Indigenous communities in the United States and Canada bear the wounds of a legacy of colonization and systemic racism that has led to poverty.
 Lack of access to safe drinking water, high incarceration rates, low educational achievement, and hunger find their roots in this foundation.
-Visit our page on Indigenous Justice from our partners at the Christian Reformed Centre for Public Dialogue to learn more.
+Visit the page on Indigenous Justice from our partners at the Christian Reformed Centre for Public Dialogue to learn more.

 Lack of water and sanitation infrastructure are some of the main forces behind hunger and malnutrition.
 Without roads, transporting food to the places it’s most needed is impossible.
 Without irrigation, growing enough food is impossible.
 Without wells, women and girls spend hours every day fetching water, often limiting their ability to attend school.